Ovince Saint Preux

-Ovince Saint Preux (born April 8, 1983) is a Haitian-American professional mixed martial artist who competes in the light heavyweight division of the UFC.
+Ovince Saint Preux (born April 8, 1983) is an American professional mixed martial artist who most notably competed in the light heavyweight and heavyweight divisions of the UFC, challenging once for the interim UFC Light Heavyweight Championship.
 A professional competitor since 2008, Saint Preux has also formerly competed for Strikeforce, the XFC, and Shark Fights.
-He is known for his unorthodox fighting style, and has gained notability and notoriety for having won four fights using the rare Von Flue choke submission, leading to fans renaming it to the "Von Preux choke".
+He is known for his unorthodox fighting style and has gained notability and notoriety for having won four fights using the rare Von Flue choke submission out of eight finishes in UFC history, leading to fans renaming it to the "Von Preux choke".

 Background

 Saint Preux was born in Immokalee, Florida, to Haitian immigrant parents.
 He attended Immokalee High School in Immokalee, Florida, where he wrestled, played defensive end for the football team, and ran track.
 As a wrestler, he compiled a record of 26–1, and was the state's 1A runner-up in his weight class.
 During his senior year in football, he registered 75 tackles, including a school-record 18 sacks, and was named All-State.
 In track, he competed in the 110-meter hurdles, the 300-meter hurdles, the discus throw, and the 4x400 relay.

 Saint Preux played college football for the Tennessee Volunteers from 2001 to 2004.
 After redshirting in 2001, he played primarily as a reserve at both defensive end and linebacker.
 He earned varsity letters in 2002 and 2004, appearing in seventeen games during his college career.
-He graduated in 2004 with a degree in sociology, and began to train in kickboxing and submission grappling.
+He graduated in 2004 with a degree in sociology, and began to train in kickboxing and submission grappling at the age of 21.

 After two unsuccessful attempts at professional football, Saint Preux gave up the sport and began to take an interest in martial arts as a form of training.
 Saint Preux, who currently trains at Knoxville Martial Arts Academy in Knoxville, Tennessee, began to fight professionally at the suggestion of his coach.

 Saint Preux attributes his confidence in the ring to his membership in Omega Psi Phi fraternity.